scijava/scijava-jupyter-kernel/README.md

 jupyter lab
 ```

-*Note : the kernel does not install properly from the root Conda environment.
-PRs are welcome.*
+*Note : It is suggested to install the kernel in an isolated Conda environment (not in the root environment).*

 ## Installation - With Fiji integration